Department:European Languages and Cultures

 b) read with large degree of independence, and have a broad active reading vocabulary

 e) display sensitivity to a greater range of linguistic styles and stimuli

 f) understand the language in its broader cultural context

 Assessment: Details of Assessmentback to top

-Assessment is by means of a number of pieces of continuous coursework done over the academic year plus the end of year written examination.
+Assessment is by means of a variety of pieces of continuous coursework done over the academic year plus the end of year written examination.

 Curriculum Design: Select Bibliographyback to top

-COLLINS Concise German Dictionary or the OXFORD-DUDEN German Dictionary).
+German-English/English-German dictionary (eg COLLINS German Dictionary or the OXFORD-DUDEN German Dictionary)